CLASS-SZ/.github/profile/README.md

 You may also want to take a look at a brief summary from ([B. Bolliet, A. Kusiak, F. McCarthy, et al 2023](https://arxiv.org/abs/2310.18482)).

+Looking to modify the code, or to understand how it works? check [here](#for-developers).
+We are working on re-factoring the code so it becomes more modular and user friendly.
+Stay tuned!

 ## Computing